A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Main ideas

 \section{Main ideas}

-\mi{To study properties of random regular uniform hypergraphs it is convenient to work in the configuration model, which we briefly review here.} This is the same model used by Cooper et al.~\cite{cfmr}.
+To study properties of random regular uniform hypergraphs it is convenient to work in the configuration model, which we briefly review here.
+This is the same model used by Cooper et al.~\cite{cfmr}.
 We use the notation $[n] = \{ 1,2,\ldots, n\}$.
+Throughout the paper, we use the convention that $0^0=1$.

 Let $B_1, B_2,\ldots, B_n$ be disjoint sets of size $r$, which we call \emph{cells}, and define $\mathcal{B} = \cup_{i=1}^n B_i$.
 Elements of $\mathcal{B}$ are called \emph{points}.
 We assume that there is a fixed ordering on the $rn$ points of $\mathcal{B}$ (so that different points in the same cell are distinguishable).